Skip to Main Content

 Check if your data has been stolen

-The website Have I Been Pwned? allows you to check whether your personal online data has been put at risk due to data breaches.
-It’s a useful tool for anyone who wants to protect their security and privacy, including an alert that tells you if your information has been compromised.
+The website Have I Been Pwned? allows you to check whether your personal data has been put at risk due to data breaches.
+It has useful tools to monitor your security and privacy, including an alert that tells you when your information has been compromised.

 Hacking

-Information is stolen physically or digitally.
+Your information can be stolen physically or digitally.
 Letters and documents could be taken from your mail or your home, or an organisation that you’re a customer of could suffer a data breach.
-Scammers might use this information to steal your identify and then apply for bank accounts and credit cards or documents in your name, like passports.
+Scammers might use this information to steal your identity and then apply for bank accounts, credit cards or documents like passports in your name.

 Cyber stalking